-The Physical Activities, Wellness, and Community Service programs are designed to promote students' physical welfare, health awareness, and encourage a sense of civic responsibility.
+The Physical Activities and Wellness programs are designed to promote students' physical welfare and health awareness.

 PHYSICAL EDUCATION (PHED)

 PHYSICAL EDUCATION ACTIVITIES

 Coeducational classes meet twice a week with basic instruction in fundamentals, knowledge, and appreciation of various sports or recreational activities.
 Emphasis is on the potential use of activities as recreational, leisure time, and life-long interests.
 For students following the requirements from a catalog prior to 2015, this course satisfies one-half semester of physical education.
 No credit.